IJA Board of Directors

 (Prairie Band Potawatomi Nation) - President

 Christine Trudeau, Prairie Band Potawatomi Nation, is an independent investigative journalist and editor, whose work can be found in High Country News, National Native News, Alaska Public Media, and NPR.
-She is the current Vice President of the Native…
+She is the current president of the Indigenous Journalists…

 Angel Ellis